-In addition to growth through new originations, Freedom Mortgage has made a substantial capital investment in customer retention, primarily through its retail production channel, which has allowed it to engage in significant levels of recapture originations-originations in which Freedom Mortgage refinances existing customers into new loans and retains the servicing rights on these new loans post-refinancing.
-For the period from January 1, 2011 to March 31, 2013, Freedom Mortgage's monthly weighted average recapture rate with respect to FHA/VA mortgage loans in its servicing portfolio was 77%.
+In addition to growth through new originations, Freedom Mortgage has made a substantial capital investment in customer retention, primarily through its retail production channel, which has allowed it to engage, when interest rates are falling, in significant levels of recapture originations-originations in which Freedom Mortgage refinances existing customers into new loans and retains the servicing rights on these new loans post-refinancing.
+For the period from January 1, 2011 to June 30, 2013, Freedom Mortgage's monthly weighted average recapture rate with respect to FHA and VA mortgage loans in its servicing portfolio was 75%.
 In other words, approximately three out of every four Freedom Mortgage loans that were refinanced during that period, were refinanced by Freedom Mortgage.
 Since voluntary prepayments eliminate the MSRs, including the Excess MSRs, on the mortgage loans that have prepaid, recapture originations allow Freedom Mortgage to extend the longevity of the servicing fees paid on its MSRs and thereby replenish the MSRs and the related Excess MSRs on prepaid mortgage loans.
 By entering into recapture agreements with Freedom Mortgage, we will benefit from Freedom Mortgage's ability to obtain recapture originations.
 This will allow us to mitigate the impact of voluntary prepayments on the Excess MSRs we plan to acquire from Freedom Mortgage.

-Upon completion of this offering and the concurrent private placement, we will enter into an Excess MSR acquisition and recapture agreement with Freedom Mortgage, pursuant to which we will acquire from Freedom Mortgage an 85% participation interest in our Initial Excess MSRs.
-These Excess MSRs will relate to a pool of Ginnie Mae-eligible (FHA/VA) mortgage loans originated by Freedom Mortgage after January 1, 2011.
-We expect the Initial Pool to have an aggregate outstanding UPB of approximately \$7.5 billion as of the closing of this offering.
-The purchase price for our Initial Excess MSRs is approximately \$ million and will be funded with a portion of the net proceeds of this offering and the concurrent private placement.
-Freedom Mortgage will continue to own the MSRs on, and will be the primary servicer of, the mortgage loans in the Initial Pool.
-Freedom Mortgage will also retain the remaining 15% participation interest in the Excess MSRs related to the Initial Pool.
-We will not have any servicing duties or advance obligations associated with the mortgage loans in the Initial Pool.
+Upon completion of this offering and the concurrent private placement, we will enter into two separate Excess MSR acquisition and recapture agreements with Freedom Mortgage.
+Pursuant to the first agreement, we will acquire from Freedom Mortgage an 85% participation interest in the Excess MSRs in Pool 1.
+These Excess MSRs relate to a pool of predominantly fixed rate, Ginnie Mae-eligible FHA and VA mortgage loans, substantially all of which were originated by Freedom Mortgage after January 1, 2012.
+We expect Pool 1 to have an aggregate outstanding UPB of approximately \$10.1 billion as of the closing of this offering.
+The purchase price for our Excess MSRs in Pool 1 is approximately \$60 million and will be funded with a portion of the net proceeds of this offering and the concurrent private placement.
+Pursuant to the second agreement, we will acquire from Freedom Mortgage a 50% participation interest in the Excess MSRs in Pool 2.
+These Excess MSRs relate to a pool of Ginnie Mae-eligible VA hybrid ARMs.
+Freedom Mortgage acquired the servicing rights to Pool 2 in bulk from a third party seller on August 30, 2013.
+The mortgage loans in Pool 2 were originated by the third party seller after January 1, 2011.
+Ginnie Mae approved the transfer of servicing rights from the seller to Freedom Mortgage.
+We expect Pool 2 to have an aggregate outstanding UPB of approximately \$10.7 billion as of the closing of this offering.
+The purchase price for our Excess MSRs in Pool 2 is approximately \$40 million and will be funded with a portion of the net proceeds of this offering and the concurrent private placement.

+Freedom Mortgage will continue to own the MSRs on, and will be the primary servicer of, the mortgage loans in the Initial Pools.
+We will not have any servicing duties, advance obligations or liabilities associated with servicing the mortgage loans in either pool, and Freedom Mortgage will be responsible for the duties, advance obligations and liabilities associated with servicing the mortgage loans in the Initial Pools.